wuxili/wuxili-hugo-homepage/content/home/about.md

 # List news
 [news]
   news = [
-    "2/2019 : My co-authored paper, *DREAMPlace: Deep Learning Toolkit-Enabled GPU Acceleration for Modern VLSI Placement*, is accepted by DAC'19.", "11/2018 : Our paper, *Simultaneous Placement and Clock Tree Construction for Modern FPGAs*, is accepted by FPGA'19.", "11/2018 : I won the **Silver Medal at ACM/SIGDA Student Research Competition** held at the ICCAD 2018.",
+    "6/2019 : Our paper, *elfPlace: Electrostatics-based Placement for Large-Scale Heterogeneous FPGAs*, is accepted by ICCAD'19.", "6/2019 : My co-authored paper, *DREAMPlace: Deep Learning Toolkit-Enabled GPU Acceleration for Modern VLSI Placement*, received the **Best Paper Award at DAC'19**.", "2/2019 : My co-authored paper, *DREAMPlace: Deep Learning Toolkit-Enabled GPU Acceleration for Modern VLSI Placement*, is accepted by DAC'19.", "11/2018 : Our paper, *Simultaneous Placement and Clock Tree Construction for Modern FPGAs*, is accepted by FPGA'19.", "11/2018 : I won the **Silver Medal at ACM/SIGDA Student Research Competition** held at the ICCAD 2018.",